nmalaguti/javalin-hibernate-todolist/README.md

 ## Setup Instructions

-- Build the project: `mvn clean install`
-- Run the server: `mvn exec:java -Dexec.mainClass="com.github.nmalaguti.todolist.App"`
+- Build and run the server: `mvn verify`
 - Access the app at http://localhost:8080/